-That's a sure sign right there, but if you need even more proof, try pricking the Devil's Mark with a blade.
+These are all Marks of the Devil.
+But if you need even more proof, try pricking the Devil's Mark with a blade.
 If it doesn't bleed or hurt when it's pricked, you've definitely got a witch on your hands.
 During the Salem Witch Trials, some unscrupulous witch-hunters actually used knives with retractable blades, so of course when they appeared to puncture the Mark, nothing happened.

-During the Witch Trials, one accused woman, Sarah Good, was partially damned based on the fact that she was sometimes seen muttering to herself, and sometimes this even happened when she was leaving people's houses.
+During the Witch Trials, one accused woman, Sarah Good, was damned partially based on the fact that she was sometimes seen muttering to herself, and sometimes this even happened when she was leaving people's houses.
 Her accusers knew she was casting spells on people, even though Sarah claimed she was just reciting the commandments or a particular psalm.
 Her claims weren't enough to save her, because she was hanged on July 19, 1692.

 If they don't, they're guilty.
 If they do, they're guilty too.
 George Burroughs, the only minister to be executed during the Trials, ran across this problem.
 He was standing at the gallows to be executed when he recited the Lord's Prayer to prove his innocence—it was believed that a witch (or warlock, in this case) would be unable to utter the holy words.
-People were momentarily convinced that the jury had wronged him until a minister named Cotton Mather told the crowd that the Devil allowed George Burroughs to say that prayer to make it seem as if he was innocent.
+People were momentarily convinced that the jury had wronged him, until a minister named Cotton Mather told the crowd that the Devil allowed George Burroughs to say that prayer to make it seem as if he was innocent.
 Ahhh, of course.
-With Satan himself apparently working right through him, Burroughs' fate was sealed and he was hanged moments later.
+With Satan himself apparently working right through him, Burroughs' fate was sealed, and he was hanged moments later.

 If she doesn't respond, she's definitely a witch.
 This happened to 71-year-old Rebecca Nurse.
-She was known to be a very pious woman and most people in the community were hesitant to accuse her or believe the pointing fingers that were.
+She was known to be a very pious woman, and most people in the community were hesitant to accuse her or believe the pointing fingers that were.
 In fact, she was found not guilty during her first trial.
 But when there were more outbursts from young girls who said they were being tormented by a witch, Nurse was reconsidered.
 When another prisoner claimed that "she was one of us" during the trial and Nurse failed to respond, she was immediately assumed guilty and hanged.

 John Willard was the constable in Salem responsible for bring the accused to court.
 After bringing in so many people, including those who were known for their church-going ways and elderly woman who barely understood what they were being accused of, Willard began to doubt how real these accusations really were.
 In May 1692, he finally put his foot down and declared that he would no longer take part in any arrests, sarcastically saying, "Hang them all, they're all witches."
-Wouldn't you know, Willard was immediately accused of witchcraft himself, stood trial, was found guilty, and was executed just three months after his sarcastic comment.
+Willard was immediately accused of witchcraft himself, stood trial, was found guilty, and was executed just three months after his sarcastic comment.